Board of Directors

 UC Law SF, 2003

 Kent is the Managing Partner of the San Diego office of CDF Labor Law LLP, a state-wide labor and employment defense firm representing global, national, and local employers in California state and federal courts.
 Kent represents employers in class action litigation and defends against a variety of employment law claims.
-He has extensive trial and appellate experience in employment class actions, resulting in multiple published decisions that have shaped the landscape of current wage and hour class action litigation in California.
+He has extensive trial and appellate experience in class actions, resulting in multiple published decisions that have shaped the landscape of current wage and hour class action litigation in California.

 Kent was a recipient of one of California Lawyer magazine’s 2015 California Lawyer Attorneys of the Year (CLAY) Awards for his work in the area of class actions.
 Kent previously worked for a national law firm in San Francisco in the employment law group and then spent nine years in his current firm’s San Francisco office before relocating to the San Diego office in 2015.